 As a website owner, the people at Google want to have an idea of how well they are doing, and to improve when they can.
 One of the best measures might be if they are helping people find what they are looking for.
 There are several ways to use to try to measure how satisfied searchers might seem to be with search results they see.
 According to the patent, they can include a number of the following:

 Long Clicks and Short Clicks

-A quality of result statistic for a document can be derived from user behavior data associated with the document, such as “click data.”
+The quality of result statistics for a document can be derived from user behavior data associated with the document, such as “click data.”

 How long does someone view, or “dwell” on a query result document after selecting it from a document results list at a query?

 A longer time spent dwelling on a document termed a “long click”, can indicate that a user found the document to be relevant for their query.
 See the section on long clicks in: Does Google Use Reachability Scores in Ranking Resources?